multiplealiases/make-recovery-uki/README.md

 Now check if you can mount your filesystems.
 A directory called /sysroot has been provided for convenience.

-Shut down using `openrc-shutdown -p`.
+Shut down using `openrc-shutdown -p now`.

 ## Limitations